 • Raises brand loyalty

-Effective and Efficient Logo
+Effective and efficient logo

 Ultimately, simple logos are frequently easily recognised, unbelievably memorable and the most effective in communicating to the target audience.
 As Jacob Cass says, great concept and great execution”.

-Components of a Logo
+Components of a logo

 • Colour